To our shareholders and investors

 3. Basic policy for dividends

-Daifuku regards the return of profits to shareholders as its most important management task and has adopted a performance-based policy for cash dividends based on consolidated net income, with the aim of achieving additional profit distribution to shareholders.
-We appropriate the remaining surplus to internal reserves for future growth.
+We regard the return of profits to shareholders as its most important management task and has adopted a performance-based policy for cash dividends based on consolidated net income.
+We will appropriate the remaining surplus to invest for future growth.

 We respectfully ask our shareholders and investors for their continued support.